Nasal Anatomy

 Nasal anatomy.
 Image used with permission.
 Nasal anatomy.
 Image used with permission.

-The quadrangular cartilage, the vomer, the perpend The quadrangular cartilage, the vomer, the perpendicular plate of the ethmoid and aspects from the premaxilla and palatine bones form the nasal septum.
+The quadrangular cartilage, the vomer, the perpendThe quadrangular cartilage, the vomer, the perpendicular plate of the ethmoid and aspects from the premaxilla and palatine bones form the nasal septum.

-The lateral nasal walls contain 3 pairs each of small, thin, shell-like bones: the superior, middle, and inferior conchae, which form the bony framework of the turbinates.
+The lateral nasal walls contain three pairs each of small, thin, shell-like bones: the superior, middle, and inferior conchae, which form the bony framework of the turbinates.
 Lateral to these curved structures lies the medial wall of the maxillary sinus.

 Cartilaginous Pyramid

-The cartilaginous septum extends from the nasal bones in the midline above to the bony septum in the midline posteriorly, then down along the bony floor.
-It assumes a quadrangular shape.
-Its upper half is flanked by 2 triangular-to-trapezoidal cartilages, called the upper lateral cartilages, which are fused to the dorsal septum in the midline and attached to the bony margin of the pyriform aperture laterally by loose ligaments.
+Its upper half is flanked by two triangular-to-trapezoidal cartilages, called the upper lateral cartilages, which are fused to the dorsal septum in the midline and attached to the bony margin of the pyriform aperture laterally by loose ligaments.
 The inferior ends of the upper lateral cartilages are free.
-The internal area or angle formed by the septum and upper lateral cartilage constitutes the internal valve.
-Adjacent sesamoid cartilages may be found lateral to the upper lateral cartilages in the fibroareolar connective tissue.
-These are found variably.
+The internal area or angle formed by the septum and upper lateral cartilage constitutes the internal valve, which is critical for regulating airflow.
+This valve is defined by the angle between the upper lateral cartilage and the septum.
+[2]

 Nasal anatomy, base.
 Image used with permission.
 Nasal anatomy, base.
 Image used with permission.